SAP-samples/teched2022-DA161/exercises/ex1/README.md

 **IMAGE**

 🚩 We now have a good representation of some key figures when it comes to our financial data.
-Now, lets incorporate some Headcount data into our dashboard to provide our management team a holistic view of the business.
+Now, let's incorporate some Headcount data into our dashboard to provide our management team a holistic view of the business.

 48. In the toolbar, click on the **Chart** icon